ibm-cloud-docs/satellite/getting-started.md

 {: #whats-next}

 Now that your location is set up, you can choose among the following options:
-- Repeat these steps to add 3 more hosts to your location control plane, so that you can use the location for more than just demonstration purposes.
+- Repeat steps 2 and 3 to add 3 more hosts to your location control plane, so that you can use the location for more than just demonstration purposes.
-- [Attach at least 3 more hosts location](/docs/satellite?topic=satellite-hosts#attach-hosts) to add compute capacity for creating clusters.
+- [Attach at least 3 more hosts to the location](/docs/satellite?topic=satellite-hosts#attach-hosts) to add compute capacity for creating clusters or .
 - [Create a {{site.data.keyword.openshiftlong_notm}} cluster](/docs/openshift?topic=openshift-satellite-clusters) on your own infrastructure, and assign your additional hosts as worker nodes in the cluster.
 - [Attach existing {{site.data.keyword.openshiftlong_notm}} clusters to your location](/docs/satellite?topic=satellite-cluster-config#existing-openshift-clusters) and start [deploying Kubernetes resources to these clusters](/docs/satellite?topic=satellite-cluster-config#create-satconfig-ui) with {{site.data.keyword.satelliteshort}} configurations.
 - [Learn more about the {{site.data.keyword.satelliteshort}} Link component](/docs/satellite?topic=satellite-link-location-cloud) and how you can use endpoints to manage the network traffic between your location and {{site.data.keyword.cloud_notm}}.